 What is Ledger Balance?

-A ledger balance can be defined as an opening balance that remains available during the start of each business day and comprises of all the deposits and withdrawals that are used in the calculation of the total amount of funds left in an account at the end of the day of the previous day.
+A ledger balance is an opening balance that remains available during the start of each business day.
+It comprises of all the deposits and withdrawals, used in the calculation of the total funds left in an account at the end of the previous day.

 How can Ledger Balance be Calculated at the End of the Day?

-A ledger balance can be calculated by combining the closing balance from each business day for a particular month and dividing the result with the number of days from a particular month.
-The closing balance for every business day reflects all the financial transactions that are posted for that particular day along with all the pending financial transactions that have not been posted yet.
+A ledger balance can be calculated by combining the closing balance from each business day for a particular month and dividing the result with the number of days from a specific month.
+The closing balance of a business day reflects all the financial transactions posted that particular day, and all the pending financial transactions not yet posted.
 In other words, it can be calculated by adding all the credits and deducting all the debits made from the opening balance of the day.